ecguerra/Crunchy_Nums/README.md

 - Less clunky way to play again after win or lose
 - Leave the outlines when squares are chomped (undecided)
 - Better scoring that doesn't clear but still allows for extra lives (and doesn't do a million)
+- get game over sfx to only play once instead of on loop

 ## Acknowledgements